Airports in Boston

 Getting to the city

-The Massachusetts Bay Transport Authority provides regular bus service, on the Silver Line, and a faster subway connection, on the Blue Line, to and from the city centre costing $1.25.
+The Massachusetts Bay Transport Authority provides regular bus service, on the Silver Line, and a faster subway connection, on the Blue Line, to and from the city centre costing $2.50.
 More expensive and longer options include taxis available outside all terminals taking up to 20 minutes to an hour to downtown, depending on traffic, and costs up from $25 in addition to airport and toll road fees.
 The Boston Cab phone is (617) 536-5010.
 Some companies offer shared vans that provide door-to-door service.
 Massport's free water transportation bus connects from all airport terminals to the Logan dock where private water taxis and public commuter boats are available to multiple destinations in the Boston Harbour.
-Most water taxis began from 7am to 7pm with some after hours services and cost up from $10.
+Most water taxis began from 7am to 7pm with some after hours services available.

 GMT -5 (GMT -4 from March to November).